glasswalk3r/Linux-Info/README.md

 make install
 ```

-    You can also download and install automatically this distribution, dependencies included,
+Linux::Info is also available on CPAN, so you can also download and install automatically
-		by using the CPAN shell (or CPAN Minus or whatever you prefer).
+this distribution, dependencies included, by using the CPAN shell (or CPAN Minus or whatever
+you prefer).

 ## COPYRIGHT AND LICENSE